arcboundrav/evodom/README.md

 is permitted; and, whether any Action cards are in the Agent's hand.
 An Agent starts each Action Phase with a single Action play permitted.

-Experimentation and domain knowledge both indicate that---usually---an Agent should play as many Actions during each Action Phase as possible.
+Experimentation and domain knowledge both indicate that—usually—an Agent should play as many Actions during each Action Phase as possible.
 With only this goal in mind, sequencing plays requires a consideration of both terminality and card draw.